kimmelsg/cj-temporal-models/README.md

 past.

 ###### Updating Temporal Models
-In order to preserve their historic nature updates to Temporal Models are restricted to just valid_end after they have started.
+In order to preserve their historic nature, updates to Temporal Models are restricted to just valid_end after they have started.
 Attempting to update any other fields will cause the update to not be persisted to the database.
 If this behavior is not desired then it can be modified by adding the following public property to the Temporal Model: